 Best places to do jet boating in New Zealand: Queenstown and Canterbury, Buller and Makarora area in South Island, and Whanganui, Waikato River, and Rangitaiki rivers in North Island

 Rafting can be both an easy and extreme adventure sport in New Zealand for the country and its rivers offer experiences that range from grade 1 to 5.
 If you’re into the extreme adventure, then we would recommend you rafting at the worlds highest commercially rafted waterfall in Rotorua (7m).

 Best places for rafting in New Zealand: West Coast, Tongariro River, Queenstown, Christchurch, and Rotorua

 Price: From $90 to $200

-This New Zealand extreme sports involves a helicopter ride all the way to the top of a snowy remote hill from where one goes downhill skiing.
+Heli Skiing is one of the most famous New Zealand extreme sports and it involves a helicopter ride.
+You can ride all the way to the top of a snowy remote hill from where one goes downhill skiing.
 The level of thrill going down is unimaginable and if you’re one of those who knows how to ski, then this experience should not be missed at any cost.

 Best place to do heli skiing in New Zealand: South Island